 Quizzes excel at capturing first-party data in a non-intrusive way.
 As users answer questions about their preferences, pain points, or needs, they are willingly providing segmentation data.
 This allows for hyper-targeted follow-up marketing, from personalized product recommendations like those from Sephora's "Skincare Quiz" to customized content journeys offered by B2B companies like HubSpot.

 The key is the value exchange: the user provides information and, in return, receives a tailored solution or entertaining result.
 This positions a brand as a helpful advisor rather than just a seller, building trust and authority in the process.
+Experiential marketing platforms like Persona Quiz take this further by transforming quiz results into visual, shareable outputs that participants want to post and discuss.

 Key Insight: The magic of a good quiz is not in the questions but in the results.
 The outcome must feel insightful, accurate, and uniquely personal to the user, creating a shareable moment that amplifies brand reach.